What happens on the day of the exam?

 - Please leave the venue and exit the building straight away.
 This is to minimise the noise travelling to other candidates who are still sitting exams in the building.

 - Leave yourself plenty of time to get to the venue and familiarise yourself with its location.
+For remote exams check your internet connection as well as your access to the module page on Moodle.

 - Check your journey online before you set off so you’re aware of any delays.